-The congregation will provide adequate furnished housing, including utilities (personal long-distance phone calls excepted).
-If unfurnished or under-furnished housing is provided, moving expenses, in addition to the travel pool amount of \$500.00, will be paid/reimbursed.
+The congregation will provide adequate furnished housing and utilities (including internet/wifi).
+If unfurnished or underfurnished housing is provided, moving expenses, in addition to the travel pool amount of \$500.00, will be paid/reimbursed.
 Any other housing arrangements must be negotiated with the seminary.
 Should an Intern be relocating for a MADM internship, a financial consideration for housing is expected.